simrb/cms/readme.md

 History
 ============

-version, r2, by linyu deng, at 10/24,2017 base on the last version, we add new functions that facing to web2.0, it let the user register.
+Ver.r2, by linyu deng, at 10/24,2017

+base on the last version, we add new feature that facing to web2.0, it let the user register.

-version, r1, by linyu deng, at 11/11,2016 initialing the project, the first version is built.
+Ver.r1, by linyu deng, at 11/11,2016

+initialing the project, the first version is built.